-Poster for Botts first show in 1948 at Galerie Lydia Conti.
+Francis Bott’s first solo exhibition poster in 1948 at the Galerie Lydia Conti.
 The sheet does have some surface dirt and two light diagonal creases, otherwise in very good condition.

 Size 500 x 400mm